 flowmon a kemp company logoHave you made the crucial decision to deploy the Federated Identity model for your Microsoft Office 365 cloud productivity suite?
 You might have made this decision based on business requirements such as keeping the user authentication process within your on-premises Active Directory and providing your users seamless single sign-on (SSO) using existing Active Directory corporate credentials.
 Federation can also be used to provide single sign-on to other cloud-based and SaaS applications.
 The Federated Identity for Office 365 has various benefits, however, it requires setting up Active Directory Federation Services (AD FS), AD FS Proxies, and Directory Synchronization tool.
+In this blog post, we will discuss the various steps involved in configuring AD FS and enabling SSO for Office 365.

 Federated Single Sign-On for Office 365 and Cloud Applications